serenityways/best-retreats-data/index.md

-# Welcome to Serenity Ways — Your Gateway to Luxury Wellness Travel
+# Welcome to the data hub of Serenity Ways

-**Serenity Ways (SW)** is not a regular travel agency or an online booking engine.
-Instead, we are wellness experts trusted by the best clinics.
-Our mission is to help health and longevity enthusiasts to find the ideal program for their objectives.
+**Serenity Ways (SW)** is not a regular luxury travel agency or an online booking engine.
+Instead, we are health & wellness experts working in partnership with the best clinics, all over the world.
+Our mission is to help wellbeing, performance and longevity enthusiasts to find the ideal program for their objectives.

 > Rather than simply “Book now,” Serenity Ways offers:
+> *The most curated and comparable database dedicated to high-end wellness, featuring the best retreats and their programs.
-> *“Let us identify the most suitable retreat & program for your unique needs, and coordinate the onboarding for you.”*
+> *Exclusive one-on-one consultations to discuss your unique needs and advise you on the most suitable retreat & program.
+> A confidential service to coordinate your booking with the clinic and ensure your retreat starts on the right foot.
+> VIP perks when you book with Serenity Ways: room upgrade, SPA credit, early check-in and late check-out ...

 Cherry on the cake: when booking with Serenity Ways, you receive exclusive amenities such as suite upgrade, early check-in and late check-out, spa credit etc.